benhg/phylo-text-mining/data_processing/README.md

 4. Sequence based

 	In this method, we use sequences as words, with lengths on the order of hundreds of base-pairs.

+	We can also create arbitrarily shorter ones, by creating chunks based on pieces of each sequence.

+5. Protein-based version

+	After consulting with a real biologist, I found that creating words based on a "sliding window" of amino acid sequences of a fixed length (four was suggested) in documents.